 Every year, Open Doors publishes the World Watch List, illustrating the countries where Christians are most persecuted.
-The Open Doors World Watch List is the only annual survey of religious liberty conditions of Christians around the world.
-It measures the degree of freedom of a Christian to live out their faith in five areas of life - private, family, community, congregation and national life, plus a sixth element measuring the degree of violence.
+The Open Doors World Watch List is the only annual survey of religious liberty conditions of Christians around the world, and measures freedom in five key areas of life: private, family, community, national, the church, as well as the degree of violence faced by believers.

 Please provide your information